ARTICLE I: BOARD OF DIRECTORS

 - Buffalo Pug & Small Breed Rescue Inc. will supply the foster home with a crate if needed.

 - If, upon arrival, the foster home suspects the dog may be aggressive, the foster home is to immediately contact the Intake Coordinator or the Adoption Coordinator, who will confer with members of the Board to determine whether to accept or reject the dog in the program.
-If the foster home suspects the dog is not within the 30 pound weight limit, the same procedures should be followed.

 - While there is no established time parameter that a dog will be in Foster care, the Foster Home should not plan to foster a dog for at least three weeks prior to any vacation.
+Foster dogs under sixteen weeks of age must remain in the foster home for a two week minimum.
+Foster dogs over sixteen weeks of age must remain in a foster home for a minimum of three weeks.

 - The foster home should contact the Foster Home Coordinator or a board member if any medical treatment is needed for the dog.
 This should be done prior to performing the treatment.
 If treatment is given on an emergency basis, the Foster Home coordinator must be notified as soon as possible.
 Buffalo Pug & Small Breed Rescue Inc. will only pay for those treatments authorized by the Foster Home Coordinator or Board Member or those performed in an emergency situation.